imirzadeh/epsl-website/content/publication/adarp-dataset/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv Pre-Print"
+publication: "IEEE International Conference on Wearable and Implantable Body Sensor Networks (BSN), 2022"
-publication_short: "arXiv"
+publication_short: "BSN 2022"

 abstract: "Stress detection and classification from wearable sensor data is an emerging area of research with significant implications for individuals' physical and mental health.
 In this work, we introduce a new dataset, ADARP, which contains physiological data and self-report outcomes collected in real-world ambulatory settings involving individuals diagnosed with alcohol use disorders.
 We describe the user study, present details of the dataset, establish the significant correlation between physiological data and self-reported outcomes, demonstrate stress classification, and make our dataset public to facilitate research."